dataflowslab/core.rompharm/utils/README.md

 - Setup scripts should be run only once during initial setup
 - Postman collections are useful for testing API endpoints
 - Document templates are HTML files with Jinja2 syntax for OfficeClerk
-- This folder serves as a "scrap bin" for any useful information and resources
+- This folder serves as a utility bin for scripts, documentation, and development resources